-The Red-necked Wallaby can be distinguished from other wallabies by its white cheek markings and red colouring on the neck.
+The Red-Necked Wallaby can be distinguished from other wallabies by its white cheek markings and red colouring on the neck.
 The rest of its body fur is grey to reddish in colour with a white or pale grey abdomen.
 Their muzzle, paws and toes are black in colour.

-The length of the Red-necked Wallaby is between 65 -90cm in length .
-Males weigh between 15 -26kgs and females 11 -15kgs.
+The length of the Red-Necked Wallaby is between 65 - 90 cm in length .
+Males weigh between 15 - 26 kgs and females 11 - 15 kgs.

-Found in subtropical, cool temperate, wet and dry sclerophyll forests, and woodland with adjacent grassy areas.
+The Red-Necked Wallaby are found in subtropical, cool temperate, wet and dry sclerophyll forests, and woodland with adjacent grassy areas.

 Red-Necked Wallabies breed all year round.
 The pouch life is about 9 months, with the joey continuing to suckle till it is around 12 - 15 months of age.